devchallenges-io/curriculum/3-javascript/2-typescript/2-oop-in-typescript.md

 # Object-Oriented Programming in TypeScript

-## Introduction to Object-Oriented Programming in TypeScript
+to Object-Oriented Programming in TypeScript

 **Object-Oriented Programming (OOP)** is a programming approach that revolves around "objects" containing both data and methods.
 It focuses on four key principles: _encapsulation_, _inheritance_, _polymorphism_, and _abstraction_.
 These principles empower developers to build code that is modular, reusable, and easy to maintain.
 OOP is widely used in software development because it allows us to model real-world scenarios effectively and handle complex applications efficiently.